uhppoted/uhppoted-app-db/README.md

 ```uhppoted-app-db  [--debug] [--config <file>] load-acl [--with-pin] --dsn <DSN> [--table:ACL <table>]```

 ```
-  --dsn <DSN>   (required) DSN for database.
-Currently only _sqlite3_ and Microsft SQL server are supported.
+  --dsn <DSN>          (required) DSN for database as described above.
-                The sqlite3 DSN takes the form 'sqlite3://<filepath>>', e.g.:
-                  e.g. sqlite3://../db/ACL.db

-                The SQL server DSN is a standard SQL server DSN of the form sqlserver://<uid>:<password>@<host>?database=<database>....
-                e.g. sqlserver://sa:UBxNxrQiKWsjncow7mMx@localhost?database=uhppoted

-  --table:ACL <tablename>  (optional) ACL table.
+  --table:ACL <table>  (optional) ACL table.
 Defaults to ACL.
   --with-pin           Includes the card keypad PIN code when updating the access controllers

   --config  Sets the uhppoted.conf file to use for controller configurations --debug   Displays verbose debugging information such as the internal structure of the ACL and the
             communications with the UHPPOTE controllers

   Examples: